 Holding New York Employers Accountable

 Employers will try all kinds of legal tricks to avoid their responsibility to pay their employees fairly.
 Do not let your employer get away with such trickery.
-If you are the victim of wage and hour violation and need immediate assistance from a qualified New York employment law attorney, contact the Law Offices of White, Nisar & Hilferty, LLP.
+If you are the victim of wage and hour violation and need immediate assistance from a qualified New York employment attorney, contact the Law Offices of Nisar Law Group, P.C.